pranganmajumder/git-learn/Command/Command.md

 to change last commit message (warning : you have to change it before push to remote branch) git commit  ---amend -m <message>

+git branch    to see the branch and pointed branch git checkout <branch_name> go to the branch git checkout - go to previous branch got checkout -b <branch_name>   to build and checkout branch simultaneously